Aysan-Mahmoudzadeh/Car_Abuse_Rate/README.md

 # Car_abuse_rate

-Calculate the Mechanical and the Body treatments scores
+Calculate the Mechanical and the Body teatment data

 Hardware Required: